wiifums/wiifums/README.md

 You're a loser if you take jokes too personally

+If I approach one of the people that are making you un - comfy, . . . yes, I'm associated with them.

+Either one has to just, go karen mom mode over said person. or something.

 »»————-　♔　————-««

 There's like, not much info you'll get here :/